-Nicaragua is a fantastic surfing destination for visitors, thanks to ideal winds and consistent deep water.
+Nicaragua, located in Central America, is a fantastic surfing destination for visitors, thanks to ideal winds and consistent deep water.
 Surf in Nicaragua is mainly influenced by two of the country’s biggest lakes, Lake Nicaragua and Lake Managua.
 The strong winds from the Caribbean coast blow across the country and contribute to large swells and waves along the Pacific coast.
 The offshore wind effect makes this time of year conducive for surfing in southern Nicaragua.

 How is the weather in Nicaragua?